Songs by George Harrison: "Flying Hour"

 Although Harrison had intended it for inclusion on Somewhere in England, "Flying Hour" dated from the sessions for his previous album, George Harrison (1979), and was recorded in April 1978.
 He wrote the song with Bad Company guitarist Mick Ralphs, who was among a coterie of local rock musicians, known informally as "the Henley Music Mafia", with whom Harrison played and socialised from the late 1970s onwards.
 The lyrics recall the theme of Harrison's 1973 track "Be Here Now", by advocating focusing only on the present.
 He adapted part of the words from an inscription on a clock tower at Friar Park, a legacy of the property's original owner, Frank Crisp.
 According to Harrison's wife, Olivia, each time they walked past the clock tower, he made a point of reading the inscription aloud:

 Among the changes carried out when Harrison revisited "Flying Hour" in 1987, the track has a longer running time than the 1980 mix, partly through the reinstating of a 20-second instrumental break late in the song, and Harrison's slide guitar features less prominently.
+It also plays at the proper speed which gives the song a much more dull feel.
 The track is driven by Weeks' bassline and includes Polymoog synthesizer soloing from Steve Winwood.
 In Leng's opinion, "Flying Hour" typifies Harrison's predicament with Warner's in 1980, in that the song would have been "a sure-fire hit in 1973" but was deemed unsuitable for commercial release seven years later.